 Bridge Street.
 The missing bit, seen from Friars Gate, autumn 1976.

 From a similar vantage point just inside Friars Gate on a Sunday afternoon early 1995

 A still intact Lower Bridge Street, autumn 1976

 Priory Buildings, near the junction of Bridge Street and Friars Gate on Thursday 4 April 1996.

 The name Priory Buildings refers to the medieval friary which once stood here.
 When this part of Bridge Street was rebuilt in the late nineteenth century, the street was widened.
 The original friary wall stood where the edge of the pavement is now.
 Behind the wall was the friars' cemetery and the east end of their church was a short distance behind the section seen here.

-Looking up the street from Friars Gate with an unmissable Red Lion.
+Looking up Bridge Street from Friars Gate with an unmissable Red Lion.
 Sunday 16 July 1972

 The Red Lion has turned white!
 Thursday 28 July 1994